 The SPARC architecture supports register symbols, that is, a symbol that initializes a global register.
-A symbol table entry for a register symbol contains the following:
+A symbol table entry for a register symbol contains the following entries.

-TABLE 7-22 SPARC: Symbol Table Entry: Register Symbol
+TABLE 7-24 SPARC: Symbol Table Entry: Register Symbol

 Field Meaning st_name Index into string table of the name of the symbol, or 0 for a scratch register. st_value Register number.
-See the ABI manual for integer register assignments. st_size Unused (0). st_info Bind is typically STB_GLOBAL, type must be STT_SPARC_REGISTER. st_other Unused (0). st_shndx SHN_ABS if this object initializes this register symbol; SHN_UNDEF otherwise.
+See the ABI manual for integer register assignments. st_size Unused (0).